The Ultimate Guide to the Internal Medicine ITE

 The ITE is an annual exam which all U.S. residents take.
 It’s designed to assess your medical knowledge, clinical reasoning, and problem-solving abilities.
 The exam is typically taken in the fall of each year and covers a broad range of topics within internal medicine.

-Your score on the exam is used to compare you to other IM residents in your year across the country, and to see if you are on track to pass the American Internal Medicine Board (ABIM) exam after completing residency.
-Your program won’t explicitly report your score to fellowships and employers, but a good score may be used as part of a recommendation for a fellowship or academic position.
-Conversely, a poor score allows you to identify areas for improvement before the eventual ABIM exam.
+Your score on the exam is used to gauge your knowledge, identify areas for improvement, and to see if you are on track to pass the American Internal Medicine Board (ABIM) exam after completing residency.
+Your program won’t explicitly report your score to fellowships and employers.

 Internal Medicine ITE Content

-The ITE typically consists of multiple-choice questions that cover various subspecialties of internal medicine, listed below:
+The ITE typically consists of multiple-choice questions that cover various subspecialties of internal medicine modeled after the ABIM certification exam, listed below:

 Medical Content CategoryRelative Percentage